rust-marker/marker/rfc/0000-lock-file.md

 use marker_api::prelude::*;

 // Generates an implementation of a `LintPassBase` trait that has a method
 // to construct the lint pass from a string of a TOML section passed via FFI.
-If
+Returns an error if
-// config parsing fails returns an error.
+// config parsing fails.
 //
 // Not sure what to do with the visibility of this struct.
 Maybe it would be useful
 // to have it as `pub` for static linking scenario.